luzmo-official/custom-chart-builder/README.md

 #### 3. buildQuery() Function (Optional)

-The `buildQuery()` function creates the data query that fetches the appropriate data from the server.

-> **This function is optional:** The `buildQuery()` method is not required to get the chart working.
-If your chart does not require a custom data query, you can omit this function entirely.
+> **IMPORTANT:** The `buildQuery()` method is completely optional.
+If you don't implement this method, Luzmo will automatically generate and run the appropriate query for your chart based on the slots configuration.
+You only need to implement this method if you want to customize the query behavior.

 Example implementation: